[Ultimate Guide] Selected Turkish Phrases and Examples Useful for Daily Conversation and Travel

 Pamukkale travertenleri doğal mı

-Where can I buy tickets for a Bosphorus cruise?
+Where can I buy tickets for the Bosphorus cruise?

 Boğaz turu biletini nereden alabilirim